Зарегистрируйтесь сейчас для лучшей персонализированной цитаты!

 The Apple-Samsung case not only proves that our system can still work but also reflects the genius behind our patent system, which allows true innovators to protect the value of their inventions from imitators for a limited period of time, in return for making the nature of their inventions public.
 This litigation represents exactly what the Founding Fathers were hoping would be the effect of the patent system when they incorporated it into the Constitution so many years ago.

-tag-icon Горячие метки: яблоко Версия для Samsung litigation general counsel patent Patent Trade Office
+tag-icon Горячие метки: яблоко Версия для Samsung litigation patent general counsel Patent Trade Office

 Copyright © 2014-2024 Hi-Network.com | HAILIAN TECHNOLOGY CO., LIMITED | All Rights Reserved.